Hang on while we load the rest of the page...

 “We started barbequing a long time ago,” Lewen said.
 “Now we have so many friends around the country [from competing].
 They're our barbecue brethren.”

-Along with the Lewens, 30 teams from across Illinois came out for the local qualifier Saturday afternoon at Sam's Club in Evergreen Park.
+Along with the Lewens, 30 teams from across Illinois came out for the local qualifier Saturday afternoon at in Evergreen Park.
 Seven teams took home winnings from the $10,000 pot.
 Each team will head to Indianapolis in August for the Midwest regional competition, worth $20,000.

 The national competition, which will take place in Bentonville, AK, is worth $100,000.
 All of these events are sanctioned by the Kansas City Barbeque Society.